Skip to main content

 SHORT ANSWER

-Add payments by creating an agent profile, configuring a spend policy, requesting payment via the API (or an x402 response from your endpoint), and handling the confirmation webhook.
+Create an agent with createClient from @blockchain0x/node (or the Python client), send a USDC payment with payments.create, and verify the signed webhook with webhooks.verify.
+Spend controls are set in the dashboard and read-only over the API.
 The agent never touches private keys directly.
-Setup is under ten minutes from sign-up to your first confirmed USDC payment on Base, in either TypeScript or Python.
+Under ten minutes from sign-up to your first USDC payment on Base, in TypeScript or Python.

 PREREQUISITES